korayoezdemir/birdjs/README.md

-# jstwitterbot
+# birdjs

 This is a JavaScript Twitter bot project.

 ## Description

-The `jstwitterbot` project is designed to create a Twitter bot using JavaScript.
+The `birdjs` project is designed to create a Twitter bot using JavaScript.
 It allows users to automate various tasks on Twitter, such as posting tweets, following users, and liking tweets.

 ## Installation